Measure-theoretic Uniformly Positive Entropy on the Space of Probability Measures: Introduction

 The research on the relationship between the entropy of a MDS and of a measure-theoretic quasifactor of it can be traced back to a deep result due to Glasner and Weiss \cite{EGlaBWei95} which asserts that if $(X,\mu,T)$ has zero entropy, then so does $(\mathcal{M}(X),\widetilde{\mu},\widetilde{T})$ for every $\tilde{\mu}\in Q(\mu)$.
 By using the variational principle, it follows that if $(X,T)$ has zero topological entropy, then so does $(\mathcal{M}(X),\tilde{T})$.
 Qiao and Zhou \cite{QiaoZhou17} obtained such a result for the notion of sequence entropy.
 We point out that our second result in this work is a version of the aforementioned Glasner and Weiss result in the context of local entropy theory \cite{EGlaYe09}.
 In other direction, Glasner and Weiss \cite{EGlaBWei03} proved that any ergodic system of positive entropy admits \emph{every} ergodic system of positive entropy as a measure-theoretic quasifactor.
 So, in particular, one sees that the set of measure-theoretic quasifactors of an ergodic system of positive entropy is very large.

 In the present work we study, with the powerful tools of local entropy theory \cite{EGlaYe09,KerrLi09}, the relationship between the entropy of a measure-theoretic dynamical system and the entropy of a measure-theoretic quasifactor of it.
+More precisely, in our first result we give a characterization of measure-theoretic uniformly positive entropy for a topological dynamical system in terms of the induced system on spaces of probability measures which are concentrated on a finite number of points.
+In our second result we show that, given any ergodic system, if a measure-theoretic quasifactor of it has measure-theoretic uniformly positive entropy, then so does the given ergodic system.
+We point out that this second result can be seen as the local version of the corresponding result due to Glasner and Weiss for quasifactors of zero-entropy systems \cite{EGlaBWei95}.
 Recently, Liu and Wei \cite{LiuWei23} studied the relationship between the local entropy of a topological factor of a dynamical system and the local entropy of the topological system induced by that factor on the space of Borel probability measures.

 We now recall the notion of {\em entropy pairs} for a TDS/MDS.
 By following \cite{Blan92}, we say that a pair of distinct points $x,x^{\prime}\in X$ is an {\em entropy pair} for the TDS $(X,T)$ if, for every open cover $\mathcal{U}=\{U,V\}$ of $X$ with $x\in U^{c}$ and $x^{\prime}\in V^{c}$, one has $h_{top}(T,\mathcal{U})>0$.
 In \cite{Blan92} Blanchard proved that $(X,T)$ has positive topological entropy if and only if there exists an entropy pair $(x,x^{\prime})$ for $(X,T)$.
 So, entropy pairs are a tool for localising the topological entropy in the Cartesian product $X\times X$.
 We denote by $E_{X}$ the set of all entropy pairs for the TDS $(X,T)$.
 By following \cite{B-H-M-M-R-95}, we say that a pair of distinct points $x,x^{\prime}\in X$ is a {\em $\mu$-entropy pair} for the MDS $(X,\mu,T)$ if, for any measurable partition $\mathcal{P}=\{F,F^{c}\}$ of $X$ such that $F$ contains a neighborhood of $x$ and $F^{c}$ contains a neighborhood of $x^{\prime}$, one has $h_{\mu}(T,\mathcal{P})>0$.
 We denote by $E_{\mu}$ the set of all $\mu$-entropy pairs for the MDS $(X,\mu,T)$.
 It was proved in \cite{B-H-M-M-R-95} that $E_{\mu}\subset E_{X}$ for each $T$-invariant Borel probability measure on $X$ and that the reverse inclusion holds when $\mu$ is uniquely ergodic.
 On the other hand, in \cite{B-G-H-97} it was proved that if $(X,T)$ has positive topological entropy, then there exists a $T$-invariant Borel probability measure $\mu$ on $X$ such that $E_{\mu}=E_{X}$.